If you're betting on the First Round Leader market for this event then check out our new FRL Form/Event Form stats here.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
-2014: Henrik Stenson, 17/2; 2013: Henrik Stenson, 11/1; 2012: Rory McIlroy, 6/1; 2011: Alvaro Quiros, 40/1; 2010: Robert Karlsson, 50/1.
-For a summary of winners' odds on the European Tour for the past 5 years based on the 2015 schedule click here.
+2017: Jon Rahm, 12/1; 2016: Matthew Fitzpatrick, 66/1; 2015: Rory McIlroy, 5/1; 2014: Henrik Stenson, 17/2; 2013: Henrik Stenson, 11/1; 2012: Rory McIlroy, 6/1; 2011: Alvaro Quiros, 40/1; 2010: Robert Karlsson, 50/1.
+For a summary of winners' odds on the European Tour since 2010 click here.

 Tournament Trends & Key Factors.
 Analysing the final stats of recent winners here gives us a little more insight into the type of player suited here: